wp-plugins/plugin-register/readme.txt

 Tags: plugin, register, activation, count, statistics, developer Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 0.2
+Stable tag: 0.3

 For Wordpress plugin developers: keep a register of when and where your plugins are activated.

 == Description ==

-Please note: On activation this plugin will send a message to the developer with your site name and URL.
-This information will be kept private.
-If you are not happy with the developer knowing you are using their plugin, please do not use it.

 If you are a Wordpress plugin developer the chances are your plugins are available for download from the Wordpress plugin repository.
 As part of that service the nice guys at Wordpress show you how many downloads of your plugin you get per day.
 Very useful, and if you're like me you check your downloads numbers too often.

 However what these stats don't show you is where your plugin is in use - which sites it is actually being activated on.
-Seeing that would allow you to see exactly which sites are using your plugin, when they installed it, and what version the site is running.
+Seeing that information would allow you to see exactly which sites are using your plugin, when they installed it, and what version the site is running.
 That is exactly what Plugin Register does.

-By including a small function in your plugin which is registered to be run on activation with the `register_activation_hook()` method, your Plugin Register will be updated with the name and version of your plugin, the site name and URL.
+By including the Plugin_Register class and calling it with some simple code in your plugin which is registered to be run on activation with the `register_activation_hook()` method, your Plugin Register will be updated with the name and version of your plugin, the site name and URL.
 A simple call is made to your website to save these details in the Plugin Register table, and you get some great statistics on who is installing your plugins and where.

 So, what do you need to put in your plugin?
-This (remember to change the [PLACEHOLDER TEXT]):

-`register_activation_hook( __FILE__, "[YOUR UNIQUE PLUGIN SLUG]_plugin_register" );
-function [YOUR UNIQUE PLUGIN SLUG]_plugin_register() {
-	$plugin = "[YOUR PLUGIN NAME]";
-	$version = "[YOUR PLUGIN VERSION]";
-	$site = get_option( "blogname" );
-	$url = get_option( "siteurl" );
-	$register_url = "[YOUR WEBSITE ADDRESS]/?plugin=" . urlencode( $plugin ) . "&version=" . urlencode( $version ) . "&site=" . urlencode( $site ) . "&url=" . urlencode( $url );
+This example code hows you everything you need:

+`// include the Plugin_Register class
-	wp_remote_fopen( $register_url );
+require_once( "plugin-register.class.php" );

-}`
+// create a new instance of the Plugin_Register class
+$register = new Plugin_Register(); // leave this as it is
+$register->file = __FILE__; // leave this as it is
+$register->slug = "pluginregister"; // create a unique slug for your plugin (normally the plugin name in lowercase, with no spaces or special characters works fine)
+$register->name = "Plugin Register"; // the full name of your plugin (this will be displayed in your statistics)
+$register->version = "1.0"; // the version of your plugin (this will be displayed in your statistics)
+$register->developer = "Chris Taylor"; // your name
+$register->homepage = "http://www.stillbreathing.co.uk"; // your Wordpress website where Plugin Register is installed (no trailing slash)`

 The reports you get include:

+* Graphs showing how many registrations have been made for the last 24 hours, 14 days and 12 weeks
 * A list of all plugins registered, with how many unique versions and unique sites
 * A list of all version of a particular plugin, with the number of unique sites
 * A list of all sites which have registered any of your plugins